vuestorefront/mage2vuestorefront/README.md

 npm run db rebuild -- --indexName=vue_storefront_catalog
 ```

-More on <a href="https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Multistore%20setup.md">how to setup Vue Storefront in the Multistore mode</a>.
+More on <a href="https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Multistore%20setup.md">how to setup Alokai in the Multistore mode</a>.

 ### Indexing configurable products attributes for filters